nodauf/Swego/README.md

 * Ability to execute embedded binary

 ## Todo
+* Upload several files at the same time
 * Add feature for search and replace in embedded files (for fill the IP address for example)
 * JS/CSS menu to give command line in powershell, some gtfobins, curl, wget to download and execute